rabirajkhadka/gitandgithub_workshop/README.md

-# Git and GitHub Workshop: Session One
+# Git and GitHub Workshop:  Web Page Hosting
 **Workshop on using Git and GitHub** for *4th Semester and 6th Semester* of Computer Engineering Department of Khwopa Engineering College.
-This repository contains resources and examples used in workshop.
+This branch of the repository is contains files that has been used for hosting.
+Thanks All people for your valuable presence, patience and support, we will be happy to conduct second session to share knowledge about using git and collaborating with other contributors.

 Workshop is facilitated by
 * Rabi Raj Khadka [facebook](http://facebook.com/neuromancer.rabirajkhadka)
 * Rasil Awal [facebook](https://www.facebook.com/darsil1040)